|

 (iii) Declaration that the Registered Declaration of the Ugbo Chieftaincy to the extent that it fails to provide for rotation between AGBEDUN/OJOGO and OYETA YO/ATARIOYE sections of OJADELE Ruling house is defective, inequitable, invalid, null and void.

-(iv) Declaration that the findings and recommendations of Morgan Chieftaincy Review Commission of 1981 relating to the Olugbo of Ugbo Chieftaincy in Ondo State and the Government White Paper issued on it are invalid null and void on the following grounds
+(iv) Declaration that the findings and recommendations of Morgan Chieftaincy Review Commission of 1981 relating to the Olugbo of Ugbo Chieftaincy in Ondo State and the Government White Paper issued on it are invalid null and void on the following grounds (a) that the findings and the recommendations of the said commission on which the 1st Defendant based its decision are contrary to law having disregarded vital evidence placed before it.

 (b) That the findings and the recommendations of the said commission which the 1st defendant based its decision is contrary to law having taken into consideration extraneous matters.